Baxi Boilers: Prices, Installation Costs And Homeowner Reviews

 Fitting Costs For Baxi Boilers

-Without knowing the exact boiler you need, or additional materials required, it’s hard to gauge the exact installation costs.
+However, without knowing the exact boiler you need, or additional materials required, it’s hard to gauge the exact installation costs.

 For example, a horizontal flue will cost around £90.
 With a couple of extensions, a vertical flue could cost £200 or more.
 And, that’s just one of dozens of variables.